peterthelander/HaxeGalaxy/README.md

 By the way, notice the black hole that seems to form at the centre of the galaxy: that happened by accident, for a completely different reason than in the real galaxy - this one is nothing to do with gravity, it's just rounding errors :-)

 Like it?
 Send me feedback at peter dot thelander at gmail dot com, it will help keep me motivated to develop this further.

+UPDATE: Unfortunately Shockwave Flash is no longer supported in browsers, so you can't run this in them.
+Still, keeping this repo around as a museum piece.